 The answer depends on what is in your system.
 Older generations of both AMD and Intel CPUs may show a solid performance increase with a bump in core frequency.
 Some of the older generations do overclock pretty well.

-Please remember that the results in the chart above are extreme overclocks achieved in ideal conditions with cooling using LN2.
-Still, it demonstrates that older processors with fewer cores can be pushed to reach significantly higher frequencies (with sufficient cooling).
+Please remember that the results in the chart above are extreme overclocks achieved in optimal conditions with cooling using LN2.
+Still, it demonstrates that older processors with fewer cores can be pushed to reach substantially higher frequencies (with sufficient cooling).

 To determine if this will be useful, you can try the overclock and then conduct a few tests.
 If you notice favorable improvements in stability and consistent temperature values, you can stick with your customized OC.
 Otherwise, you can go back to your CPU’s original settings.